Kaushik-Yadala/Code-Starters/README.txt

   -> Click on the blue button that says "racket-8.9-x86_64-win32-cs" ** CAUTION: Please use Google Chrome to download racket.
 Other browsers might have some problems downloading it** -> After the installer downloads, please click on it to run.
   -> If your windows computer launches a pop-up saying "Windows Protected your PC," don't panic and click on "more info" and click Run anyway.
-THE RACKET INSTALLER THAT WE DOWNLOAD IS PERFECTLY SAFE TO BE DOWNLOADED AND THE POP-UP FROM WINDOWS IS JUST A PRECAUTION FROM THE COMPUTER.
+THE RACKET INSTALLER THAT WE DOWNLOAD IS PERFECTLY SAFE TO AND THE POP-UP FROM WINDOWS IS JUST A PRECAUTION FROM THE COMPUTER.
   -> After that just follow the instructions of the installer.
   -> to verify the download, please click on the windows icon and search for DrRacket and see if it pops up and can be run.